George Gissing: Later years

 Gissing is prominent in Russell Kirk's The Conservative Mind.
+He was also said to be George Orwell’s favorite writer.
 His conservatism was rooted in his aristocratic sensibility.
 After a brief youthful flirtation with socialism, Gissing lost faith in the labour movements and scorned the popular enthusiasms of his day.
 In 1892, he told his sister Ellen, "I fear we shall live through great troubles yet...
 We cannot resist it, but I throw what weight I may have on the side of those who believe in an aristocracy of brains, as against the brute domination of the quarter-educated mob."
 In The Private Papers of Henry Ryecroft, Gissing reflected, "To think I once called myself a socialist, communist, anything you like of the revolutionary kind!
 Not for long, to be sure, and I suspect there was always something in me that scoffed when my lips uttered such things."
 In a fictionalised biography of Gissing, The Private Life of Henry Maitland, his friend Morley Roberts commented:He had once, as he owned, been touched by Socialism, probably of a purely academic kind; and yet, when he was afterwards withdrawn from such stimuli as had influenced him to think for once in terms of sociology, he went back to his more natural despairing conservative frame of mind.
 He lived in the past, and was conscious every day that something in the past that he loved was dying and must vanish.
 No form of future civilisation, whatever it might be, which was gained by means implying the destruction of what he chiefly loved, could ever appeal to him.
-He was not even able to believe that the gross and partial education of the populace was better than no education at all, in that it must some day inevitably lead to better education and a finer type of society.
+He was not even able to believe that the gross and partial education of the populace was better than no education at all, in that it must someday inevitably lead to better education and a finer type of society.
 It was for that reason that he was a conservative.
 But he was the kind of conservative who would now be repudiated by those who call themselves such, except perhaps in some belated and befogged country house.